rlannon/SINx86/doc/Type Compatibility.md

 In order for two types to be comptible, their primary types must be compatible.
 This means that one of three things must be true:

 * The primary types are the same *and* secondary types are compatible
-* One of the primary types is ```raw< N >```
+* One of the primary types is `raw< N >`

-Note that this does not take into account whether you are using an operator like ```$``` or ```[]```; these operators change the expression type, and so are evaluated on the basis of the operator's return type *and* the symbol's type, not the symbol's type alone.
+Note that this does not take into account whether you are using an operator like `$` or `[]`; these operators change the expression type, and so are evaluated on the basis of the operator's return type *and* the symbol's type, not the symbol's type alone.

 ### Width Comparison

-Types of differing widths can be compatible, but a warning will be generated indicating a loss of data is possible when converting from a larger to a smaller type (e.g., trying to store a ```long int``` in an ```int```).
+Types of differing widths can be compatible, but a warning will be generated indicating a loss of data is possible when converting from a larger to a smaller type (e.g., trying to store a `long int` in an `int`).

+### Variability and Type Promotion

+Because of the differences between `const` and `final` data, as well as the rules surrounding their usage, a hierarchy emerges in terms of what has the most "weight."
+This hierarchy, in descending order, is:

+1. `const`
+2. `final`
+3. Neither `const` nor `final`

+The rule with type promotion is that a type may be *promoted*, but it may *never* be *demoted*; and a data member may always be initialized with a data member *higher* than it in the hierarchy.
+This means that when compatibility is being checked, a `const` must never be treated as a `final` or variable type, though a variable or `final` type may be treated as `const`.
+For example, this is legal:

+    alloc int a: 30 &const;
+    alloc int b: a &final;  // legal; final data may be initialized with a constant alloc int c: b &const;  // illegal; const may only be initialized with other const data, and 'b' is not

+As we can see in the above example, data members may only be initialized with data that is equal to or above it in the hierarchy.

+The promotion rule typically applies to use of such data in conjunction with pointers.
+When pointed to, the pointed-to data must be compatible within the hierarchy.
+The pointed-to data is *always* the data that we try to promote to the variability of the *ptr* type.
+In other words, when we access data via a pointer, the variability specified by that pointer *will never change*, and as such, the pointer will treat all data that it points to as being that type.
+This means if we have a pointer that expects a constant, any data that it points to will be treated as a constant whenever that pointer is used.
+This rule prevents us from modifying `final` and `const` data through pointers.
+An example of this in action:

+    // allocate some data
+    alloc int my_const: 30 &const;
+    alloc int my_final: 40 &final;
+    alloc int my_plain: 50;

+    // allocate some pointers
+    alloc ptr<const int> my_const_pointer;
+    alloc ptr<final int> my_final_pointer;
+    alloc ptr<int> plain_old_pointer;

+    // make pointer assignments
+    let my_const_pointer = $my_plain;   // OK; promotes 'my_plain' to 'const'
+    let my_final_pointer = $my_final;   // OK; final = final
+    let my_const_pointer = my_final;    // OK; promotes 'my_final' to 'const'

+    let my_final_pointer = my_const_pointer;    // Illegal; cannot demote 'my_const_pointer' from 'const' to 'final'
+    let plan_old_pointer = my_final_pointer;    // Illegal; cannot demote 'my_final_pointer' from 'final' to non-final, non-const

+In the above example, we can see that when we assign the address of non-const, non-final data to a pointer to a constant, that non-const, non-final data gets 'promoted' such that when accessed via the pointer, it is treated as having more restrictive access.
+Note that when accessed normally (not through a pointer), it is treated as normal; it only gets *temporarily* promoted when accessed via the pointer.
+However, when we attempt to point to a `const int` via a `ptr<final int>`, it fails a constant may not be demoted to `final` status.

+That also means that we are explicitly forbidden from "demoting" data from `const` or `final` to anything less restrictive.

+**NB:** If you have a `const ptr` to `int`, that integer effectively needs to be `static`; a `const ptr` must know its pointed-to value at compile time, which means the *location* of the pointed-to data must be known by link time (i.e. it must be a named constant).

 ### Sign Comparison

 Signed and unsigned types are considered compatible, but like differing-width types, a compiler warning will be generated indicating that there is a possible data loss when the two types interact.

-### Storage and Access Specifiers

-In general, these will not cause too many problems with type compatibility *except* in the case of assignment.
-Note that a hierarchy exists among `final`, `const`, and neither, and so this must be followed (lest a compiler error pops up).
-See the pointer documentation for more.
+Note that an expression will be considered signed if any of these conditions are met:

+* subtraction is present in the expression
+* any of the data members are signed